MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 For each deployment group, you'll create a unique client package.
 The client package includes all the above details about update channel, applications, langauges, architectures, and installation experience.

 ## Step 11 - Define your group policy settings
+[SAME FEEDBACK as before--here are the settings you care about.
+Might not need this at all]

 Office offers many group policy settings to allow granular control over security, privacy, and user experience.
 In most cases, only a subset of these are needed for an organization.
 Review Best practices: Group policy and Office 365 ProPlus with more than 250 proven, commonly set policies for users and computers.
 Check the listed additional settings.
 Adjust the settings to fit your needs and requirements.

 ## Step 12 - Plan your upgrade from existing versions of Office
 Microsoft supports installing Office 365 ProPlus alongside the most recent previous version of the Office suite, but we don't recommend it.
 If you plan to have two versions of Office on the same computer, you should plan to transition to using only Office 365 ProPlus when possible.
 Other versions of Office should be removed prior to or as part of the deployment of Office 365 ProPlus
+[NEED more details here]

+[FEWER STEPS overall]

 ## Step 13 - Plan for shared computers (optional)
 > [!IMPORTANT]
 > TO ADD: Will include short note with links if necessary.
+[Include shared comptuer activation, persistent and non-persistent environments.
+DAN will help]

+[FROM BILL: Need to flesh this out--lots of customers are interested.]

 ## Step 14 - Plan for deploying Office 365 ProPlus to Macs (optional)
 > [!IMPORTANT]